ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 notLenet.assemble()
 ```

-The model summary verified the output shapes of each layer of the model:
+The model summary confirms the output shapes of each layer of the model:
 ```
 Model-2944 |      Summary for notLeNet:
 Model-2944 | ----------------------------------